How to Make Irish Soda Bread at Home

 Then, if desired, gently fold in the dried fruit.
 There shouldn’t be any dough clinging to the sides of the bowl.

 Test Kitchen Tip: It’s important not to overwork your dough.
 If you mix it too much, the bread could become tough and dense.
 The same goes for all kinds of baked goods like cookies and biscuits.

 Step 4: Gently knead

 Test Kitchen Tip: Only knead long enough to bring the dough together.
-You’re shaping the loaf only, not trying to develop gluten, as in traditional breads.
+You’re shaping the loaf only, not trying to develop gluten, as in traditional bread.
 In soda bread, kneading too much will make the bread less tender.

 Step 5: Make cuts and add some shine